BManishM123/VideoApp/README.md

 # VideoApp
-Similar youtube, developed using only HTML, CSS & JS
+Similar to youtube, developed using only HTML, CSS & JS